-During each time unit of a computation a processor can perform:
+During each time unit of a computation a processor can perform

-- 1. A read operation, that is, receive as input a constant number of fixed-size data, - 2.
-A calculate operation, that is, execute a fixed number of constant-time calculations on its input, and - 3.
-A write operation, that is, return as output a constant number of fixed-size results.
+- 1. A read operation, that is, receive as input a constant number of fixed-size data - 2.
+A calculate operation, that is, execute a fixed number of constant-time calculations on its input - 3.
+A write operation, that is, return as output a constant number of fixed-size results

 As with the sequential processor, the input can be received from, and the output returned to, either the internal memory of the processor or the outside world.
-In addition, a processor in a parallel computer may receive its input from, and return its output to, another processor.
+In addition, a processor in a parallel computer may receive its input from and return its output to the shared memory (if one is available), or another processor (through a direct link or via a shared memory, whichever is available).
+Henceforth, this model of computation will be referred to as a parallel computer [3].

-2.5 A Fundamental Assumption
+1.2.5 A Fundamental Assumption

-The analyses in this paper assume that all models of computation use the fastest processors possible (within the bounds established by theoretical physics).
-Specifically, no sequential computer exists that is faster than the one of Section 2.3, and similarly no parallel computer exists whose processors are faster than those of Section 2.4.
-Furthermore, no processor on the parallel computer of Section 2.4 is faster than the processor of the sequential computer of Section 2.3.
-This is the fundamental assumption in parallel computers.
+The analyses in this chapter assume that all models of computation use the fastest processors possible (within the bounds established by theoretical physics).
+Specifically, no sequential computer exists that is faster than the one of Section 1.2.3, and similarly no parallel computer exists whose processors are faster than those of Section 1.2.4.
+Furthermore, no processor on the parallel computer of Section 1.2.4 is faster than the processor of the sequential computer of Section 1.2.3.
+This is the fundamental assumption in parallel computation.
 It is also customary to suppose that the sequential and parallel computers use identical processors.
-We adopt this convention throughout this paper, with a single exception: In Section 4.3 we assume that the unconventional computer is in fact capable of increasing its speed at every step (at a pre-established rate, so that the number of operations executable at every consecutive step is known a priori and fixed once and for all).
+We adopt this convention throughout this chapter, with a single exception: In Section 1.4.3, we assume that the processor of the sequential computer is in fact capable of increasing its speed at every step (at a pre-established rate, so that the number of operations executable at every consecutive step is known a priori and fixed once and for all).

-3 Time-Varying Variables
+1.3 Time-Varying Variables

-Le temps m'échappe et fuit; Alphonse de Lamartine For a positive integer n larger than 1, we are given n functions, each of one variable, namely, $F_0, F_1, \ldots, F{n-1}$, operating on the n physical variables $x_0, x_1, \ldots, x{n-1}$, respectively.
+For a positive integer n larger than 1, we are given n functions, each of one variable, namely, F_0, F_1, \ldots , F{n-1} , operating on the n variables $x_0, x_1, \ldots, x{n-1}$, respectively.
 Specifically, it is required to compute $F_i(x_i)$, for $i = 0, 1, \ldots, n-1$.
 For example, $F_i(x_i)$ may be equal to x_i^2 .

-What is unconventional about this computation, is the fact that the x_i are themselves functions that vary with time.
+What is unconventional about this computation is the fact that the x_i are themselves functions that vary with time.
 It is therefore appropriate to write the n variables as that is, as functions of the time variable t.
-It is important to note here that, while it is known that the x_i change with time, the actual functions that effect these changes are not known (for example, x_i may be a true random variable).
+It is important to note here that, while it is known that the x_i change with time, the actual functions that effect these changes are not known (e.g., x_i may be a true random variable).